All Episodes

 By the way, Bush and Cheney did drive the price of gasoline down to $1.83 when Obama took office.

-And by the way, are we even if if the U.S. is not that great a factor in the uh in the world market, why are we doing the solar panel garbage?
+And by the way, if the U.S. is not that great a factor in the world market, why are we doing this solar panel garbage?

-We're looking at undiluted ignorance, arrogance, brazenness, prevarication that is that is getting too large to calculate and to keep track of.
+If the global market sets all this stuff and we're not part of it, we're looking at undiluted ignorance, arrogance, brazenness, prevarication that is getting too large to calculate and to keep track of.

 Literally over the top.